Health and Safety Guidelines At Nature’s Gift

 • Safety of the children, teachers, and families is Nature’s Gift’s priority.

-• Nature’s Gift staff will have access to Personal Protective Equipment (PPE), including masks, gloves, and face shields to prevent the spread of germs.
+• Nature’s Gift staff will have access to Personal Protective Equipment (PPE), including gloves, anti bacterial wipes, hand wipes, soft tissues, and Band-Aids for classroom use.

 Personal Supplies & Toys

 Children should not bring anything to school except for an extra set of clothing to leave at school in case of emergency.
 If a “nap friend” or blanket is needed, the object must be left at school for the entire week.
-It will be sent home to be laundered with the bedding.
+It will be sent home to be laundered with the bedding on every Friday.
+You can wash the bedding and bring it back on Monday.

 Napping

-Rest cots are to be placed 6 feet apart while in use.
-If this is not feasible, rest cots may be placed 3 feet apart (head to toe position).
+Rest cots are to be placed 3 feet apart (head to toe position).
 Shields may also be used to add an additional barrier.
 Bedding will be sent home once a week for laundering.

 Disinfection of surfaces during the day